equilibrez/equilibrez.github.io/_posts/2025/12/2025-12-26-genesis-of-fragmentation.md

 * **The Defect:** In fragmented individuals, this "wiring" is faulty.
 Their reality is **State-Dependent.**
 * **The Mechanic:** If they feel "Nice" in this second, that is their whole world.
 If they feel "Evil" or "Lustful" in the next, the "Nice" version of them is effectively **offline.**
 * **The Experience:** This is how a partner can hurt you, they are someone else.
-In that moment, the "Partner" compartment was closed, and the "Duping/Theater" compartment is open.
+In that moment, the "Partner" compartment was closed, and the "Duping" compartment is open.
 There is no internal "witness" to tell  the actions are contradictory.

 ### 3. The Reinforcement of the "Mental Theater"

 When a child's real life is painful or powerless, they retreat into an internal world where they are the Director.

-* **Professionalization of Fantasy:** Over decades, the internal theater becomes more sophisticated than the external reality.
+* **Professionalization of Fantasy:** Over decades, the internal world becomes more sophisticated than the external reality.
 They begin to use real people as **props** to act out their internal scenes.
 * **Identity Performance:** Because they lack a solid internal "floor," they "wear" identities like costumes.
 They can play the "Good Father" or the "Successful Businessman" or the "Passionate Lover" with high precision, but because it is a costume and not a skin, they can take it off the moment the audience changes.

 ### 4. The Pathological "Need" for an Audience

 A fragmented person often feels "empty" inside because there is no central "I" to hold their experiences.

-* **The Mirroring Need:** They use an audience (you) to prove they exist.
+* **The Mirroring Need:** They use an audience, you, to prove they exist.
 * **The Lack of Empathy:** Because they are so busy managing their internal "Theater," they cannot perceive your internal world.
 You are simply a **Functional Component** in their script.

 ### Summary: The Broken Bridge

 Fragmentation is the result of a system that learned to **survive by dividing.** The "bridge" between their different parts was never built.

 What matters is it is **non-repairable from the outside.** You cannot "love" the pieces back together because the "glue" (the ability to integrate) was never developed in their early wiring.
-Not being in touch is the only logical **Structural Seal** to prevent your own energy from being extracted to fuel this theater.
+Not being in touch is the only logical **Structural Seal** to prevent your own energy from being extracted to fuel this fantasy world.